-A hand-drawn twin-stick shooter where every bullet is an equation and every enemy is a number.
+A hand-drawn twin-stick roguelite where every bullet is an equation and every enemy is a number.
+Subtract, divide, root, modulo.
+7 operators, 22 firing modes, 9 bosses, 80+ upgrades.
 Reduce them all to zero.
-No health bars.
-No hit points.
-Just raw arithmetic violence.
-Seven operators.
-Infinite ways to kill a number.
+No health bars, just raw arithmetic violence.
+You failed math class.
+Math didn't forget.

 Sign in to add this item to your wishlist, follow it, or mark it as ignored